IBM Yamato Facility

-IBM Yamato Facility located in the city of Yamato, Kanagawa Prefecture, Japan, is where IBM's research and development activities were done for IBM's worldwide and Asia-Pacific region market.
+IBM Yamato Facility is located in the city of Yamato, Kanagawa Prefecture, Japan, is where IBM's research and development activities were done for IBM's worldwide and Asia-Pacific region market.
 Its buildings were designed by the architecture firm of Nikken Sekkei Ltd. and completed in 1985.
 In July 2012, all IBM research and development functions completed moving to IBM Toyosu Facility, Tokyo.
 The last IBM-related organizations left Yamato around September 2012, and the facility is no longer associated with IBM.

 IBM Yamato Facility houses IBM's research and development centers in Japan.
 Its address is 1623-14, Shimo-tsuruma, Yamato City, Kanagawa Prefecture, Japan.
 Its buildings were completed in 1985.

 IBM Yamato Development Laboratory

 History

-A brief history is as follows:

-In the 1960s IBM did small-scale development activities in Japan, using RPQ procedure at its Special Engineering department.
+In the 1960s, IBM started small-scale development activities in Japan, using RPQ procedure at its Special Engineering department.

-In 1972 IBM Japan Development Laboratory (JDL) was established in Tokyo.

-JDL moved to IBM Fujisawa Plant site in 1975, becoming IBM Fujisawa Development Laboratory (FDL).

-In 1985 FDL moved to the current site, becoming IBM Yamato Development Laboratory (usually called Yamato Lab, not YDL), and the IBM Tokyo Programming Center (VM/Office System, Banking System, Retail System, etc.) at Kawasaki also moved here.
+In 1972, IBM Japan Development Laboratory (JDL) was established in Tokyo.
+JDL was moved to the IBM Fujisawa Plant site in 1975, becoming IBM Fujisawa Development Laboratory (FDL).
+FDL was subsequently moved to the Yamato site In 1985, becoming IBM Yamato Development Laboratory (usually called Yamato Lab, not YDL), and the IBM Tokyo Programming Center (VM/Office System, Banking System, Retail System, etc.) at Kawasaki also moved here.

-In 1993 IBM Tokyo Research Laboratory also moved to Yamato.
+In 1993, the IBM Tokyo Research Laboratory was also moved to Yamato.

-As IBM sold its Personal Computer Division to Lenovo in 2005, Yamato Lab's ThinkPad departments were separated, but remain at Yamato site.
+When IBM sold its Personal Computer Division to Lenovo in 2005, Yamato Lab's ThinkPad departments were separated, but remained at the Yamato site.